UnHumbleBen/unhumbleben/README.md

 ### Hi there 👋

-I'm currently a undergraduate student at UC Davis majoring in Computer Science and Engineering.
+I graduated from UC Davis with a B.S. in Computer Science and Engineering.
 I love studying computation and writing code.
 I am fascinated by two questions:

 1. How can we use computers to solve problems in the natural world?